tanveery/recaptcha-net/README.md

 @Html.Recaptcha(theme:Recaptcha.Web.RecaptchaTheme.Clean);
 ```

-<h3>Verify User's Response to Recaptcha Challenge</h3>
+<h3>Verify User's Response to reCAPTCHA Challenge</h3>

-When your end-user submits the form that contains the Recaptcha control, you obviously would want to verify whether the user's answer was valid based on what was displayed in the recaptcha image.
+When your end-user submits the form that contains the reCAPTCHA control, you obviously would want to verify whether the user's answer was valid based on what was displayed in the recaptcha image.
 It is very easy to do with few lines.

 First of all as expected, import the namespaces <strong>Recaptcha.Web</strong> and <strong>Recaptcha.Web.Mvc</strong> in your controller file: